-Dart vs. Kotlin: Which One Is Best for Your App in 2021?
+Dart vs. Kotlin: Which One Is Best for Your App?

 Dart or Kotlin?
 Both programming languages have been gaining popularity over the last few years.
 Until 2020, some might think that the former would be great for cross-platform app development, while the latter is better for Android development.
 Still, KMM (Kotlin Multiplatform Mobile) also supports cross-platform app development.
 So, let’s dive deep into which of the two languages is better for your app.